johnaoss/events/Hack The Valley 2017/README.md

 ## Attribution

-This was made by a group of people at Hack the Valley 2 from February 23rd-25th 2018 in UTSC.
+This was made by @johnaoss, @rohilG, @garobles, and @rbangamm at Hack the Valley 2 from February 23rd-25th 2018 in UTSC.

 ## License

-Do what you want
+WTFPL